Skip to content

 Deciding between human and synthetic hair is a personal choice, and both have their benefits.
 Human hair offers the most natural look and feel.
 You can style it with heat, color it, and care for it just like your own hair, giving you incredible versatility.
 For anyone experiencing total hair loss, a human hair wig provides a level of realism that is hard to match.
 Synthetic hair, on the other hand, is known for holding its style through washes and weather.
 It’s a lower-maintenance option that comes ready to wear, but it typically has a shorter lifespan and can’t be styled with heat tools.

-Key Features for a Sensitive Scalp
+Features That Soothe a Sensitive Scalp

 Comfort is non-negotiable when you’re wearing a wig every day, especially if your scalp is sensitive from medical treatments.
 High-quality medical wigs are designed with specific features to ensure they feel soft and secure.
 Look for caps with soft linings and materials that prevent irritation.
 Breathable construction is also key, as it allows for air circulation to keep your scalp cool and comfortable throughout the day.
 Many medical wigs also include non-slip materials, like silicone strips, along the perimeter.
 These features help the wig stay securely in place without needing adhesives, giving you peace of mind as you go about your day.